ncphillips/portfolio-vuepress/journal/post-1.md

 ---
-title: How to build a portfolio/blog with Vuepress
+title: How to build a portfolio/blog with Vuepressasdf
 date: 2018-08-07 00:00:00 +0000
 thumbnail: "/upload/fail-18.gif"
 categories: []